 How to prevent heatstroke

-Don’t spend too long outside on a hot day or let your dog exercise excessively for a long time.
-Try taking out your dog at cooler times of the day, like in the morning and evening.
+Don’t spend too long outside on a hot day or let your dog exercise excessively.
+Try taking your dog out at cooler times, like morning and evening.

-A good way to measure how hot it is outside is by touching the pavement with your hand.
-It is scorching if you can barely hold your hand there for longer than five seconds.
+A good way to measure the heat outside is by touching the concrete or pavement with your hand.
+It is scorching if you can barely hold your hand there for five seconds.
 (Plus, if the pavement is too hot for you, it is too hot for your dog’s paws and could burn them.)

 You don’t want to see the later signs of heatstroke because the consequences might be irreversible.